 They want a customer service agent who “gets it”—one who can quickly understand the issue and reach a resolution the consumer finds satisfactory.

 My take: I believe companies helped create this expectation by forcing customers through a single support channel—like phone or email—during the pandemic in an attempt to easily queue inquiries for on-again/off-again customer service agents working odd hours from different locations.
 But—since few agents can assume the role of the 10-year veteran rep that can answer nearly any question thrown at him or her—many companies found it difficult to guarantee the more experienced and/or technical resources needed for more complex requests and questions would be available whenever needed.

 To meet this expectation, customer support organizations will need to arm all agents with better tools and techniques for triaging the more-complex situations and answering difficult questions on their own whenever possible.

 My take: In my experience, brand loyalty can be a weird and finicky thing.
 But it typically comes down to one question: how good was your last customer service experience with that company?

 That means a company is given the opportunity to “reset” brand loyalty every time a consumer interacts with it.
 The company will either meet/exceed expectations and preserve that brand loyalty until the next interaction with that consumer comes along—or it will fail to meet expectations, losing the brand loyalty until it’s given a chance to regain it.

 Want to find out what else we learned from our survey?
-Download the complete report; “The State of the Contact Center: Embracing the Evolving World of Work ” or visit our insider insights page for more details.
+Download the complete report; “The State of the Contact Center: Embracing the Evolving World of Work ”.